palbijewar/palbijewar/README.md

-Certainly!
-Here's a vibrant GitHub introduction README for you:

----

 # Hey there, I'm Pal Bijewar! 👋

 Welcome to my GitHub!
 I'm a passionate software developer specializing in the MERN stack, AWS, TypeScript, WebSockets, Redis, SQL, and PostgreSQL.
 With over 2 years of hands-on experience, I thrive on building scalable and efficient solutions that solve real-world problems.